 don’t hesitate to make it beautiful.

 Deborah Berke, an architect, goes even further.
-She says:
+She described this in the following way.

 Personal – It must relate to the person and their goals.